holonym-foundation/holonym-relayer/README.md

 ## Setup

-First, install Node.js 16.
+First, install Node.js 16 and Rust.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your Node.js versions.

 Clone the repo.